Online Giving is here. Make a Difference! Provide your contribution to Divine Mercy Church.

 Can I pre-plan my funeral at Divine Mercy?

 Absolutely!
 Call Antoinette Schultz in the parish office, 321-452-5955, ext.
 111 to schedule an appointment.

 Every year we hold a ministry fair to which all parishioners are invited.
 During this event you can talk to members in each ministry to learn about the ministry.
 This event has proven very beneficial in helping parishioners decide where and how to volunteer.
 But don’t let time go by waiting for the next ministry fair!
 Explore the church website to learn about the different ministries available.
 Once you’ve decided on which ministry or ministries you want to become involved with, stop by the church office.
 We will gladly assist you with contacting the ministry leader to get involved, and start you on your path to helping your chosen ministry and our parish.

 What opportunities do you provide for adult faith formation?

-We provide several options for adult faith formation: RCIA (Rite of Christian Initiation for Adults), Bible studies, LifFE nights, small Christian community groups, days of reflection, and retreats.
+We provide several options for adult faith formation: Rite of Christian Initiation for Adults (RCIA), Bible studies, LifFE nights, Small Christian Community (SCC) groups, days of reflection, and retreats.
 Generally, Bible studies are held Monday nights in the dome; and LifFE nights are held Wednesday nights in the dome.
 LifFE nights provide a venue to discuss topics that affect our lives today as Catholics.
 For the most current meeting schedules of all adult faith formation options, please check the weekly bulletin.

 What is our annual appeal?